-This page explores the details of the 'discovery' of the Voynich MS by Voynich in 1911 or 1912, in particular the questions where the MS was hidden and how he was able to find and buy it.
+This page explores the details of the 'discovery' of the Voynich MS by Voynich, in particular the two questions where the MS was preserved and how he was able to find and buy it.
 This work is still on-going, and only one of the two questions seems to have found an adequate answer by now.

-This page is closely related to a parallel page that explores the composition of this collection.
+The other page explores the composition of this collection.
 This question is largely answered on that page.
-There are occasional cross-references between the two, but both pages can be read independently, without having to go back and forth all the time.
+There are occasional cross-references between the two pages, but both can be read independently, without having to go back and forth all the time.

-There is a third page that paints the historical background of this collection, which is recommended reading, but not absolutely needed to understand the present page.
-Many details of that page are also included here.
+There is a third page that paints the historical background of this collection, which is recommended reading, but not absolutely necessary to understand the present page.
+Some details of that page are also included here.

-In the subsequent sections I will explore independent sources related to these events, while keeping open all different versions of Voynich's story.
-Here, it becomes clear that Voynich was obliged to maintain strict confidence about the sale and about the origin of the manuscripts, by the Jesuit sellers (whom indeed he never mentioned, except to his wife).
+Following this, I will explore independent sources related to both questions, while keeping open all different versions of Voynich's story.
+Here, it becomes clear that Voynich was obliged to maintain strict confidence about the sale and about the origin of the manuscripts, by the Jesuit sellers.

-The conclusion is that one of the main elements of Voynich's story, namely that he discovered these manuscripts himself, in chests of which the guardians were unaware of what they contained, is certainly not true.
-It was a collection hidden by the Jesuits in or before 1873, offered for sale to the Vatican in 1903, and around 1911 Voynich was invited to buy part of it, for reasons that are still partly obscure.
-The collection was hidden in a Jesuit institution in Castel Gandolfo, not far from Rome, either Castel Gandolfo or Frascati, or in fact in both, one after the other.
+One general conclusion is that Voynich's story that he discovered these manuscripts himself, in chests of which the guardians were unaware of what they contained, is definitely not true.
+It was a collection hidden by the Jesuits in or before 1873, and eventually offered for sale in 1911 or 1912.
+Voynich was invited to buy part of it, for reasons that are still partly obscure.
+The collection was hidden in a Jesuit institution in Castel Gandolfo, not far from Rome.

 All books and articles written about the Voynich MS tell us that it was discovered by W.Voynich in Villa Mondragone in Frascati.

 Is this really what happened?
-Voynich always maintained that he discovered the collection of books and manscripts that included the Voynich MS (1) in chests of which the owners themselves were unaware what they contained, but he never said exactly where this was.
-He certainly never mentioned Villa Mondragone.
+Voynich always maintained that he discovered the collection of books and manuscripts that included the Voynich MS (1) in chests of which the owners themselves were unaware what they contained, but he never said exactly where this was.
+In particular, Voynich himself never mentioned Villa Mondragone.
 This location was announced by Hans P. Kraus thirty years after Voynich's death.
-Kraus owned the MS after the deaths of Wilfrid and Ethel Voynich, and had access to some information not previously divulged by Voynich.
+Kraus owned the MS after the deaths of Wilfrid and Ethel Voynich, and had access to some information that Voynich had never made public.

 Information from Voynich about the acquisition of this collection of manuscripts is relatively sparse.
 Best known are the statements in his 1921 paper (2), where he refers to his acquisition of a group of manuscipts including his cipher MS in a castle in Southern Europe, while he was keeping the precise location secret, since he was still hoping to buy more books there.
-This was written nine years after the event, but there are also some earlier recorded statements from Voynich.
+This was written nine years after the event, but we also have some earlier statements from Voynich.
 They are presented here in chronological order.

-The first sources we have are several newspaper reports from November 1915 that describe a number of exhibitions of Voynich's most interesting manuscripts and early prints (3).
+Our first sources are several newspaper reports from November 1915 that describe a number of exhibitions of Voynich's most interesting manuscripts and early prints (3).
 I have transcribed them here.
-These exhibitions included many more books than just the Jesuit collection including the Voynich MS, but the most notorious items were from it.
+These exhibitions included much more than just the collection including the Voynich MS, but the most notorious items came from this collection.
 During these exhibitions, Voynich spoke about the origin of the collection, and this has been recorded in the above-mentioned newspapers with some variations.
 Without repeating the full text of the four reports, following is my summary of them.

 In a letter of 18 September in the same year he wrote to Edith Rickert (6), a cryptography expert interested in the Voynich MS: